What do Tasmanian devils look like?

 How many live in Tasmania?

 It is very difficult to give an exact answer, with numbers thought to be within the range of 10,000 - 100,000 individuals.
 There are a variety of reasons why it is difficult to be more precise.
-One of the biggest challenges is that there are population number estimates for only a few places across the State – most of which were chosen for trapping because they were high density before Devil Facial Tumour Disease.
-Good estimates for anywhere in the World Heritage Area, for instance, aren’t available because there are no roads and it is hard to check traps on a daily basis.
+One of the biggest challenges is that there are population number estimates for only a few places across the State – most of which were chosen for trapping because they were in high density before Devil Facial Tumour Disease.
+Good estimates for the Tasmanian Wilderness World Heritage Area, for instance, aren’t available because access is difficult and few surveys have been conducted.

 Why are Tasmanian devils active during the day in zoos?

 They have learnt in zoos that neither people nor anything else will harm them in the day and that is when they are also fed so people can see them.
-Also they can become bored and interacting with people provides stimulus.
+They may also become bored and interacting with people provides some stimulus.

 Why aren’t they scared of artificial lights?